-Learning these idioms is important for following and entertaining conversations with your fellow French native speakers.
+Learning these idiomatic expressions is important for following and entertaining conversations with your fellow French native speakers.
 Here are ten French expressions or idioms with their explanations, sample usage, and how they originated.
 Enjoy!

 1. C'est du gâteau

 Have you ever been asked to complete a task that so easy that it didn’t feel like a task at all?
-Here’s the phrase for you: “c’est du gâteau!”
+Here’s the perfect French phrase for you: “c’est du gâteau!”

 Meaning: This literally translates to “it is cake”.
 Closely related to the English idiom, describing something as a “piece of cake,” “c’est du gâteau” can be said for describing a task easy to be executed.